Explore our interactive decarbonization map and live environmental dashboard.

 Youth Education5 min

-Youth Lobby Day 2025: Students Take Climate Action to the Capitol
+Youth Lobby Day 2025: Students at the Capitol

 When 42 high school students walked into the Oregon State Capitol, they brought data, personal stories, and specific policy asks.
 Three legislators have since committed to co-sponsoring the climate education bill our students championed.